rocketproblem/RocketProblem-/README.md

 Problem 2:
   For an extension to problem 1, try to create another list that contains all the fuel values that don't work with the data for the rockets.
-There is an example file that you can referance for a starting point.
+For a starting point, try to create a record of all previously used fuel values and compare them to the entire list of fuel values at the end of the program.
 Good Luck!
- (You should be able to sort out three numbers from the list below)
+ (You should be able to sort out three numbers from the list below.
+Keep the dictionary of rockets above but replace the fuel values.)

 fuel = [484687, 983245, 89432, 5776215, 708052, 23647, 6467175, 639971, 4496253, 6223146, 1162112, 934538, 2814527, 32432]